Hi, I'm Bram

 I've always been fascinated by workflows, and to find new ways to compliment or improve my own.

 This is a zen moment for me.
 I wind down and only focus on cooking.
 I love opening the fridge and making something on the fly.

 I love to iterate over a design and distill it to its purest form.
 Creating products people love through a well-designed experience.

 My music of choice is and always has been hip-hop.
 I appreciate that it's raw and real.

-One of my favorite pastimes is watching martial arts.
-When I was younger I also participated.
+One of my favorite pastimes is watching martial arts, UFC in particular.

 You can support me in a couple of ways: